|(Green Lake Conference Center, Wisconsin)|

 At Redeemer Fellowship Church we have a team of Elders who function in non-task-oriented ways.
 As Elders our focus is twofold: discerning what God is saying to us, and loving and serving our church family.

-One thing we as Elders do not do, is brainstorm about programs we could implement in our church.
+One thing we do not do is brainstorm about programs we could implement in our church.
 What a relief this is to me!
-I've been there, done that, and don't want to do it every again.
+I've been there, done that, and don't want to do it ever again.

 In "5 Problems with Top-Down Vision-Casting - And a New Testament Alternative," Karl Vaters agrees.